nyghtowl/Neural_Nets_GPUs/README.md

 		$ brew pin boost
 		$ brew pin boost-python

-	- Setup CUDA (see below)
+	- Setup CUDA (see below for tips)
-	- Set up caffe:
+	- Setup caffe:
-		- *git clone the Caffe repo*
+		- git clone the caffe repo
-		- despite Makefile, copy the example and remove example from the name (Makefile.config.example)
+		- despite existing Makefile, copy the example (Makefile.config.example) and remove example from the name
-			- - Makefile.config needed to be setup to point to homebrew python vs. System.
-Annaconda is an alternative.
+			- Add path to homebrew python vs System.
+Anaconda is an alternative approach.
+Example on my computer but will be a little different on yours: */usr/local/Cellar/python/2.7.10/Frameworks/Python.framework/Versions/2.7/include/python2.7*
+			- find and setup libpythonX.X.so or dylib path.
+Example on my computer but may be different on yours: */usr/local/Cellar/python/2.7.10/Frameworks/Python.framework/Versions/2.7/lib/*
-			- leanup path variables and ensure homebrew came first.
+			- cleanup path variables and ensure homebrew library comes first for python reference.
-			- enusre all numpy files can be found under the file path you specify
+				- For example, I setup a syslink to Homebrew's python which is at: /usr/local/Cellar/python/2.7.10/bin/python on my computer to /usr/local/bin/python and then I put /usr/local/bin at the beginning of my python path
-		- if issues with installation *make clean* before trying again
+		- if issues with installation be sure to use the following before trying again:

+			$ make clean

+ 		- before *make*, install requirements file with:

+			$ for req in $(cat requirements.txt); do pip install $req; done

+		- load data with the commands from the setup site
+		- setup caffee alias in bash_profile to simplify exec call

+	- Setup pycaffe:

+ 		- install lmdb (light weight backend) for python bindings; otherwise an error is thrown

+ 			pip install lmdb

 		- use *make pycaffe* if planning to use python
 		- setup python path to point to PYTHONPATH=/path/to/caffe/python
- 		- before *make*, install requirements file with:

-			$ for req in $(cat requirements.txt); do pip install $req; done

- 		- Make sure to pip install lmdb (light weight backend) and load data.
-Otherwise you get an error...
-		- Need to setup caffee alias in bash_profile to simplify call

 How to Apply GPU: